AlanLRodrigues/SmartBin-Firmware/README.md

 3. Upload the code to the ESP32

 ## 🔗 See Also
-- [SmartBin Firmware](https://github.com/AlanLRodrigues/SmartBin-App) – Arduino IDE code for ESP32
+- [App Repository](https://github.com/AlanLRodrigues/SmartBin-App) – React Native app for monitoring